-This document proposes an update to RFC 5681 to address issues that arise when TCP is used to support traffic that exhibits periods where the sending rate is limited by the application rather than the congestion window.
-It provides an experimental update to TCP that allows a TCP sender to restart quickly following either a ratelimited interval.
+This document updates RFC 5681 to address issues that arise when TCP is used to support traffic that exhibits periods where the sending rate is limited by the application rather than the congestion window.
+It provides an experimental update to TCP that allows a TCP sender to restart quickly following a rate-limited interval.
 This method is expected to benefit applications that send rate-limited traffic using TCP, while also providing an appropriate response if congestion is experienced.